haxwithaxe/emcomm-tools-os-community-builder-template/MAP.md

 # Map of what to put where to do things

 ## Live OS
+The booted full OS directly from the ISO.
 * `grep '\.flag$' *.files *.contents` in the repository root after building will show where the various flag files in the `config/includes*` end up.
 * `grep '\.flag$' sample-manifests/*.files sample-manifests/*.contents` will show the same thing just for the build that was last run by the committer of the current git HEAD ref.
-* Everything in `config` and `binary` are used to make the live OS and installer.
+* Files/directories in `config` are used to make the [live OS], [installer], and ISO filesystem.
-  * Files in `config.` are used to make the post boot live OS.
-  * Files with the `binary` suffix are used to make the live OS image itself (such as the boot loader as opposed to the running live OS).
+  * Files with the `binary` suffix are used to make the ISO filesystem.
+* Files/directories in `config/includes` will show up in the live OS root, [installed OS], and ISO root.
-* Files/directories in `config/includes.chroot*` will show up in both the Live OS and installed OS.
+* Files/directories in `config/includes.chroot*` will show up in both the live OS root and [installed OS] root.
   * The different suffixes on these directories refer to build stages.
-* Files/directories in `config/includes.binary` will only show up in the installer.
+* Files/directories in `config/includes.binary` will only show up in the ISO root.
 * Files/directories in `config/includes.bootstrap` don't seem to show up anywhere.
   * Maybe the bootstrap environment when installing?
+I haven't found a way to instrument this yet.
+I haven't tried terribly hard yet though.
-* Files/directories in `config/includes.installer` show up in the installer environment.
+* Files/directories in `config/includes.installer` show up in the [installer] environment launched from the boot menu.
-* Packages installed in the live OS will not always be installed in the installed OS.
+* Packages installed in the live OS via `config/package-lists/*` will not always be installed in the [installed OS].
-  * Packages installed in the live OS via the `*.list.chroot` package lists will be installed in the installed OS.
+  * Packages installed in the live OS via the `*.list.chroot` package lists will be installed in the live OS but not the [installed OS].
-    * This may be a function of the `live` option passed to `lb config --debian-installer`.
+  * Packages installed in the live OS via the `*.list.chroot_install` package lists will be installed in the live OS and the [installed OS].
+  * Packages installed in the live OS via the `*.list` (without a stage suffix) package lists will be installed in all stages.
+* Packages in `config/packages-lists/*.list.chroot_live` are removed after the installation of the [installed OS].
+* To install from the live OS via the installer software in the GUI nothing special needs to happen.
-* To install from the live OS, the live OS and the installer need to have the same kernel and they might not be in sync.
-A script in `config/includes.chroot_after_packages` explicitly installing the right version of the kernel and removing the default version will fix that.
+* To install from the live OS via the CLI (`debian-installer-launcher --plugins live`), the live OS and the [installer] need to have the same kernel and they might not be in sync.
+  * Removed -A-script-in-`config/includes.chroot_after_packages`-explicitly-installing-the-right-version-of-the-kernel-and-removing-the-default-version-will-fix-that.-
-  * This seems to be due to a little lag in the dev cycle of the installer compared to the Debian stable updates.
+  * This seems to be due to a little lag in the dev cycle of the installer software compared to the Debian stable updates.
-  * This might not be an issue.
-The GUI installer in the live desktop environment appears to be a different piece of software.
+  * This is not an issue.
+The GUI installer in the live desktop environment is a different piece of software.

 ### Live OS Branding
 * The isolinux boot logo is located in `binary/isolinux/splash.png` in the build output and can be overridden with `config/includes.binary/isolinux/splash.png`.  # FIXME: Verify this by replacing it.